SpecDD

 Tasks:

-[ ] Add todo completion.
+[ ] Add place removal.

 After implementing and testing it: